 Strongly informed by Emotionally-Focused Therapy and Bowen Family Systems Theory, Sammi’s approach involves providing clients with practical tools and coping skills to apply to their everyday lives, while also finding compassionate routes into deep, underlying issues when the client feels safe enough for that exploration.

-Sammi has a particular interest in eating disorders and trauma, but is experienced with a range of issues from depression and anxiety to self-esteem building, parenting to gender questioning, navigating work stress to rebuilding connection within a couple.
-Sammi works with individuals, couples, and families of all ages and stripes.
+Sammi has a particular interest in eating disorders, trauma, psychogenic non-epileptic seizures (PNES), and couples work.
+She is also experienced with a range of issues from depression and anxiety to self-esteem building, parenting to gender questioning, navigating work stress to improving communication.
+Sammi works with teens and adults, couples, and families.
+Additionally, Sammi has a special interest in working with individuals diagnosed with PANS/PANDAS and collaborates with Dr. Stacy Hunt on those cases.

 Sammi is a member of the American Association for Marriage and Family Therapy and the International Association of Eating Disorder Professionals.